marvanessa1/Portfolio/README.md

 This online portfolio will continue to change and evolve as new coding skills are gained throughout the corse.

 ## Deployed Application
-URL of deployed application [Vanessa's Online Portfolio] (https://marvanessa1.github.io/Portfolio/).
+URL of deployed application [Vanessa's Online Portfolio](https://marvanessa1.github.io/Portfolio/).

 ## Portfolio Mock-Up